MatteoLarrode/packageSolidaire/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-packageSolidaire is a companion for the staff of L'Equipage Solidaire and Delivraide who work with the orders data from the mobile application.
+[{packageSolidaire}](https://matteolarrode.github.io/packageSolidaire/) is a companion for the staff of L'Equipage Solidaire and Delivraide who work with the orders data from the mobile application.

 It includes two main set of functions: